 Brazilian pair Evandro Goncalves Oliveira Junior and Bruno Oscar Schmidt will be their opponents after they fought back to defeat Latvians Aleksandrs Samoilovs and Janis Smedins 24-26, 26-24, 15-7.
 If we scrutinize the details of the 2011 tennis season, it is pretty easy to deduce that this season belongs to Novak Djokovic – the World No.1 Serbian, who has won three Grand Slams and five ATP World Tour Masters titles in 2011.
 Djokovic has thoroughly dominated the proceedings this season, and obviously, he is the most favorite contender to clinch the title at this year’s ATP World Tour Finals.
 Let’s look at the top eight contenders who will battle it out in London from 20th Nov.

-Novak Djokovic: World No. 1 Novak Djokovic represents the Group A. The Serb has seen a phenomenal rise in form and rankings in 2011 by producing breathtaking tennis – on a consistent note.
-Djokovic has won three Grand Slam titles this year in Melbourne, Wimbledon and New York and has an astounding 69-4 win-loss record for the season, so far.
+Novak Djokovic: World No. 1 Novak Djokovic represents Group A. The Serb has seen a phenomenal rise in form and rankings in 2011 by producing breathtaking tennis – on a consistent note.
+Djokovic has won three Grand Slam titles this year in Melbourne, Wimbledon, and New York and has an astounding 69-4 win-loss record for the season.
 Overall, Djokovic has claimed 10 titles so far in the new season.
 His best outing at ATP World Tour Finals is title victory in 2008.